shiva08/Gossip-algorithm/README.md

 Based on the input Algorithm, MinionHandler will trigger the gossip or pushsum communication on the input topology by randomly picking one of the Minion-actor.

 Full Network : Every actor is a neighboor of all other actors.
-Every actor can talk directly to any other actor.
+Every actor can talk directly to any other actor.<br>
 3D Grid: Actors form a 3D grid.
-The actors can only talk to the grid neighbours.
+The actors can only talk to the grid neighbours.<br>
-Line: Actors are arranged in a line.
+Line: Actors are arranged in a line. <br>
 Imperfect 3D Grid: Grid arrangement but one random other neighbour is selected from the list of all actors (4+1 neighboors).

 Execution: